2025 UST Growling Tigers basketball team: Second round

 Crisostomo has displayed an improved skillset this season as well, while deflecting the spotlight to their team's noticeable upside in shooting.
 Their coaching staff has adopted a free-flowing system for their ball movement, allowing the players to form a deep trust among themselves.
 While his rebounding and blocking averages per game are as efficient as last season, where he tallies almost 7 boards and 1 rejection, his scoring has increased to 8.3 points per game, from 4.6.
 He goes for ball possession more this year with 1.7 steals per game, compared to last year's 0.4, and his three-point shooting has also improved, with a field goal percentage of 38.1, compared to 27.3 from the past season.
 One game that stood out for Crisostomo was from their triple overtime win over Ateneo, when he scored 18 points and grabbed 17 rebounds that earned him Player of the Week honors.

-Aside from leading the league in rebounds, the UST also ranks first in scoring and two-point conversions, with 87.0 points per game and a 49.4 field goal percentage.
+Aside from leading the league in rebounds, UST also ranks first in scoring and two-point conversions, with 87.0 points per game and a 49.4 field goal percentage.
 Their second-chance point-average of 18.9 per game is also the league's best record, while their 38.3 points in the paint lands them second in the eight-team field.
 On the defensive end, the Tigers also pace the league in steals with 9.7 per game, and in forcing turnovers on the opponent with 16.4 a game.

 "I think the reason why we are on top of the standings is that this group, they truly believe that they stand a chance, because there were doubts in the past.
 But now, they can sense it, that if they do their part collectively, their chances of winning is big.
 The things that we did right in the first round, we just have to continue doing them, and then we have to get better on the weak aspects and correct our mistakes.
 It's really good that this second round, we are given the chance to prove ourselves."